jessetane/spm/README.md

 Right now, the tools exec out to the system's ssh and git or rsync, could this be done in pure javascript?
 * https://github.com/mscdex/ssh2
 * https://github.com/hij1nx/git-stream

+// - deploy
+// move code and variables to lib/service/version on all machines in given environment
+// run post-deploy hook

+// - withdraw
+// run pre-withdraw hook
+// destroy code in lib/service/version

+// - inspect
+// intersects services.json & machines.json to show the status of an environment

+// - connect
+// pick from a list of machines
+// pick from a list of users
+// ssh in